 Earlier this year, Bethesda confirmed plans to release Xbox One Fallout 4 mods in May and PS4 Fallout 4 mods in June.

 Xbox One Fallout 4 mods arrived on schedule but the PS4 mods release date was delayed.
-Bethesda then delayed PS4 mods indefinitely leaving the release and release date up in the air.
+Bethesda then delayed PS4 mods indefinitely leaving the release date and official release up in the air.

-There were over 1000 PS4 Fallout 4 mod listings on Bethesda’s marketplace and we expect many of these to reappear once mods emerge.
+At one point there were over 1000 PS4 Fallout 4 mod listings on Bethesda’s marketplace and we expect many to reappear as we push away from today’s release.